ningrumdaud/ningrumdaud.github.io/_posts/2024-05-23-demo-cogmapp.md

 Once the phrases are extracted, CogMApp identifies their roles as either cause or effect, which is essential for understanding causal relationships within the sentence.
 This involves checking the dependencies and linguistic features of each phrase to assign accurate dependency labels.

 ![Sentence Structure](../assets/images/sentence-structure.png "Sentence Structure")
+![Causative word in text](../assets/images/passive-example.png "Causative word in text")

 The tool examines the type and pattern of the entire sentence, particularly looking for passive voice constructions.
-By analyzing linguistic features, it determines the role of the subject, identifying whether it is a 'nsubj' (noun subject) or 'nsubjpass' (noun subject passive).
+By analyzing linguistic features, it determines the role of the subject, identifying whether it is a 'nsubj' (noun subject) or 'nsubjpass' (noun subject passive) \[see the examples above].
 If any word in the phrase has the dependency tag 'nsubj' or 'nsubjpass', the phrase is labeled as the ROOT (effect).
-Otherwise, the tag from the last word in the phrase is used as the final dependency label .
+Otherwise, the tag from the last word in the phrase is used as the final dependency label.

-![Causative word in text](../assets/images/passive-example.png "Causative word in text")

 Additionally, the presence of causative verbs like 'cause', 'affect', and 'influence' is taken into account.
 These verbs can alter the roles of the phrases and their causal relationships.
 For example, in the sentence "New laws and rules for 2024 affect wages and taxes," the verb 'affect' helps in determining the causal relationship between the phrases.